ArunBhagat204/Flipr-Social-Media-Backend/README.md

 ## Features

-_Upon the completion of Module 3_
+_Upon the completion of Module 4_

-- User management, Friend management features along with Email and Image microservices (completed in project module 1 and 2)
+- User, Friend and Post management features along with Email and Image microservices (completed in project module 1, 2 and 3)
-- Customized user feed containing posts from friends as well as suggested friends
-- CRUD operations on posts
-- CRUD operations on comments
+- Email notifications
+- Profile visibility
-- Comment replies
+- Data aggregation
-- Post Search
+- Extended Feed
-- Like and Unlike posts
-- Post Visibility options (public or friends only)
-- Option to tag users or add hashtags to posts